CONFIDENTIAL & PRIVILEGED — Confidential — Prepared in connection with AXA Insurance Claim Ref: 12648569H

 Professional architecture firm specialising in London projects.
 Cost data based on actual project experience with builders in London.

-Note on scope: This is a desktop analysis using publicly available benchmarks and should be read alongside the primary evidenced cost assessment prepared by Lancaster Maloney Martin Ltd (MRICS).
+Note on scope: This is a desktop analysis using publicly available benchmarks and should be read alongside the primary evidenced cost assessment prepared by Charles Ramsden Ltd (MRICS).
 Its purpose is to provide independent context for the figures assessed, not to replace the detailed measured survey and SPONS-rated schedule.

 3.0